telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Update` method sets the action method which is responsible for saving updated data items.

-The example below demonstrates how to set the `update` action.
+The following example demonstrates how to set the `update` action.

 ###### Example